apartmentlines/srt-labeler/srt_labeler/lwe/config/profiles/default/templates/transcription-srt-labeling.md

    - The rest of the subtitle text should be EXACTLY the same as in the original transcript
    - The other lines in the block should be preserved EXACTLY as in the original transcript
 4. The entire modified transcript should be enclosed in <transcript></transcript> tags
+5. IMPORTANT: Preserve ALL of the blocks in the originally provided SRT when you build the labeled SRT.
+Your final labeled SRT output should have the exact same number of blocks as the original, and in the exact same order.
+Your ONLY job is to label the existing SRT to the best of your ability!

 If speaker identity is ambiguous for any line, explain your best guess in your thinking section.

-Do not modify spacing, punctuation, or any other aspects of the original text phrases.
+Do not modify spacing, capitalization, line breaks, punctuation, or any other aspects of the original text phrases.

 # EXAMPLE INPUT/OUTPUT